 Cassava Flour Tortilla Recipe

-Delicious cassava flour tortilla recipe works for AIP, Paleo and uses only 5 whole foods ingredients.
+Delicious cassava flour tortillas work for the autoimmune protocol (AIP) and Paleo and uses only 5 whole foods ingredients.
 They’re easy gluten-free and grain-free tortillas!

 - Prep Time: 10 mins